ilyskies/Cheese-And-Quackers-GS/README.md

 Black lives matter

 # HOW TO RUN
--npm install
+- npm install
--npm run tauri dev
+- npm run tauri dev
 - cargo tauri build to build the gs

 # 🎮 GameServer by Snickers (remove the first s and swap the ck with gg)